 Mary Fran Cullen, M.S.N., Vanderbilt University

-The mission of the Department of Nursing at West Chester University is to provide a high-quality, professional-degree education in nursing.
-The baccalaureate program prepares graduates for entry to nursing practice, and the master’s program prepares graduates for advanced practice in adult-gerontology and nursing education.
-The goal of the department is to prepare nurses for leadership and advocacy in the health promotion, disease prevention, and health restoration of individuals, families, and communities.
-Graduates of these nursing programs will be professionals capable of assuming leadership in present and emerging health-care roles, citizens who contribute to society and are committed to life-long learning and personal development.
+The mission of the Department of Nursing at West Chester University is to provide high quality professional degree education in nursing.
+The baccalaureate program prepares graduates for entry into nursing practice.
+The master’s program prepares graduates for advanced practice in adult health/gerontology or nursing education and the post-master’s DNP prepares advanced practice nurses to fully implement evidence-based findings into clinical practice.
+The goal of the department is to prepare nurses for leadership and advocacy in health promotion, disease prevention and health restoration of individuals, families and communities.
+Graduates of these nursing program will be professionals capable of assuming leadership in present and emerging health care roles, citizens who contribute to society, and who are committed to life-long learning and personal development.

-The Department of Nursing offers programs leading to the doctor of nursing practice and the master of science in nursing.
+The Department of Nursing offers programs leading to the DNP and the master of science in nursing.